h-greggc/greggc-hb/content/publication/2005-Elicitation-Expert-Knowledge/index.md

 publication: "*Pharmaceutical Engineering* **4**:24–38"
 abstract: This article describes development, implementation, and results of an expert elicitation survey about risks associated with pharmaceutical manufacturing processes, and discusses potential application of this data collection methodology to a broader range of experts.

+This is. one of the first papers about quality risk maangement for pharmaceutical manufacturing.
 featured: false

 url_pdf: "http://www.ipqpubs.com/wp-content/uploads/2015/01/Tran_and-Morgan_micronization1.pdf"